Open-CMSIS-Pack/devtools/tools/toolbox/docs/installation.md

 >Note: Before installation, ensure that the required tools listed above are installed.

-To install the CMSIS-Toolbox a bash environment is required. install for example [git for Windows](https://gitforwindows.org).
+To install the CMSIS-Toolbox a bash environment is required.
+Install for example [git for Windows](https://gitforwindows.org).
 Call from the bash prompt:

 ```txt
 ./cmsis-toolbox.sh